zdravkov/kendo-docs/api/web/treeview.md

 ### dataUrlField `String` *(default: null)*

-Sets the field of the data item that provides the link URL of the treeview nodes.
+Sets the field of the data item that provides the link URL of the nodes.

 #### Example